 In order to keep things looking as natural as possible, we roll out your links over time.
 This avoids search engines finding 30+ new links overnight, which for most local business websites is quite unnatural.
 This means you're likely not going to rank super fast: it just about always takes at least a couple of months.

-Absolutely not.
 One of the major reasons that our RankBooster plans work is that we are able to keep our sites a closely guarded secret.
 Once we start sending out the URLs of all the sites, we risk the integrity and performance of the system for everyone using it.

-You will be able to see a subset of the links appear in your back link profile if you are using SEO backlink reporting tools.
+That said, you will be able to see a subset of the links appear in your back link profile if you are using SEO backlink reporting tools.

 Absolutely not.
 In fact, all the websites we use are hosted on separate C-Class IP addresses.
 This is because each site is completely unique.